I want to share with you three important legal documents your parents should prepare as they age.

-However I want to once again refer back to my wife’s grandmother’s story as regards why you should think about it.
+However I want to once again refer back to my wife’s grandmother’s story.

 Her grandmother did not specify what her final wishes were on paper before she fell into a coma.

-8 year later to this day my wife still asks if they did the right thing by allowing her to pass naturally?
+8 year later to this day my wife still asks if she did the right thing by allowing her to pass naturally?

-The advanced medical directive takes this burden off the family.
+The advanced medical directive takes the burden off the family.

 One caveat to these documents is that there are slight differences based on where you live.